Dear Fans in the Stands,

 I wish you knew that on top of all of that, he works 40+ hours at his day job throughout the season, too.
 As a teacher, mine spends his days investing in the lives of his students, challenging them to be the best they can be.

 I wish you knew how much he loves these kids.
-Our conversations at home about them have nothing to do with football and everything to do with the choices they are making, who they are becoming, and what's in store for their future.
+Our conversations at home about them have little to do with football and everything to do with the choices they are making, who they are becoming, and what's in store for their future.
 We care about who they are as people more than as the number on their back.

 When they win, he gives all the credit to the players.
 When they lose, he takes all the blame.
 There's not much glory in coaching.